wookfai3/vendor_portal/company-profile/general.md

-### 1. General
+### General

-5. At the left menu bar, click the appropriate icon (often represented by a key or profile icon) to set your permanent password.
+1. At the left menu bar, click the profile icon to set your permanent password.
    * **For NEW vendors:** Change the username to your Company ROC Number (e.g., 12345-F) and click "Update" to update credential information.

 ![company-profile-1.png](images/company-profile-1.png)

-6. At the left menu bar, click the first icon to complete registration as an SEB vendor.
+2. At the left menu bar, click the first icon to complete registration as an SEB vendor.

 ![company-profile-2.png](images/company-profile-2.png)

-7. A 'Company Profile' screen will display.
-In the '[1] General' section, enter the following company details:
+3. A 'Company Profile' screen will display.
+In the 'General' section, enter the following company details:

 ![company-profile-3.png](images/company-profile-3.png)